johnmarcus015/Reverse-Engineering-Core/README.md

 - DEX2JAR
 Tool to convert .dex to .class
 - JD-GUI (Version 1.6.6)
-Tool to decompile .class to .java
+Tool to decompile .class to .java and see smali